ClickCease

 The study showed that about 18% of the pedestrians killed were on the freeway because of a disabled vehicle.
 About a third of those killed had a blood alcohol concentration (BAC) of 0.08% or higher and 42% were attempting to cross the freeway.

+Researchers zeroed in their focus on California, which, not surprisingly, had the largest number of people on foot who were killed crossing freeways and interstates during the study period.
 They identified the types of land use on both sides of the roadway at the sites where the fatal crossings occurred.
-What they saw was most of them occurred where the freeway separates residential areas from commercial and other non-residential areas.
+They saw that most of them occurred where the freeway separated residential areas from commercial and non-residential areas.

 Only 13% of the fatal crossing pedestrian accidents occurred in areas with residential land on both sides of the interstate or freeway.
 The study also showed that nationwide, a majority of these crashes occurred in urban areas at night in the dark.
 More than half of fatal crashes occurred in areas with a speed limit of 65 mph or higher.